brittenyoko/Mysimpletweets/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - My Simple Tweets

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+My Simple Tweets is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **X** hours spent in total
+Time spent: 22 hours spent in total

 ## User Stories